 Top Missed LinkedIn Opportunities

-Your LinkedIn profile could be great.
-Here is a list of some of the most overlooked features and strategies I notice when I assist my clients in revamping their LinkedIn presences
+Your LinkedIn profile could be significant.
+Here is a list of some of the most overlooked features and strategies I notice when I assist my clients in revamping their LinkedIn presence.

 Let’s start at the top.